berengma/farming_nextgen/README.md

     <li>Water nodes to keep the soil wet, are set automatically (configureable)</li>
 </ul>

-30/11/2018 added support of compost:garden_soil if compost mod is present 11/08/2024 added the plough, to make wet_soil from dirt group in a self defined area
+30/11/2018 added support of compost:garden_soil if compost mod is present<br>
+11/08/2024 added the plough, to make wet_soil from dirt group in a self defined area<br>